This article on ‘Trademarks: Infringement, Remedies, & Landmark Cases’ was written by Dhruvi Joshi, an Intern at Legal Upanishad.

 Trade Secrets are protected by intellectual property (IP) rights that can be licensed or sold.
 Generally speaking, information must meet the following criteria to be considered a trade secret:

-- have commercial value due to its secrecy;
+- have commercial value due to their secrecy;

 - be known only to a small group of people; and